Category intelligence brief

 What connectivity options do research robots support?

-Research robots in the database support 19 types of connectivity.
-The most common include Ethernet, Wi-Fi, Not publicly detailed, Wi-Fi (802.11a/b/g/n), Bluetooth 4.0 (LE), Dual Cellular, and 13 more.
+Research robots in the database support 77 types of connectivity.
+The most common include Ethernet, Wi-Fi, Not publicly detailed, Wi-Fi (802.11a/b/g/n), Bluetooth 4.0 (LE), SpikerBot app, and 71 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do research robots work with voice assistants?

-Some research robots integrate with voice assistant platforms including Vocaloid Vocal Synthesizer (CV-4Cβ voicebank), Speech Recognition, Multilingual Text-to-Speech (2 speakers).
+Some research robots integrate with voice assistant platforms including Vocaloid Vocal Synthesizer (CV-4Cβ voicebank), Speech Recognition, Multilingual Text-to-Speech (2 speakers), Optional Voice Interaction Kit with voice wake-up and speech control, DeepSeek, Doubao.
 Voice integration enables hands-free control, status updates, and interaction with your broader smart home ecosystem.
 Not all models support voice assistants — check individual robot pages for specific compatibility details.

 Buying & Getting Started